On the stabilizing effect of swimming in an active suspension

 \subsubsection{Stable-in-$\nu$ Landau damping and the viscous Penrose condition}

 Our expectation is that the Landau damping and enhanced dissipation phenomena persist for $0 < \nu \ll 1$ provided that the Penrose condition is satisfied.
-More specifically, we expect that whenever $\iota = +$ or $\overline{\psi} < \overline{\psi}^*$, then for sufficiently small $\nu \ll_{\overline{\psi}} 1$, the linearized equations exhibit Landau damping and enhanced dissipation.
-See~\cite{chaturvedi2021vlasov} and~\cite{bedrossianvicolwang} for analogous theorems in the Vlasov--Poisson--Landau and two-dimensional Navier-Stokes settings.
+More specifically, we expect that whenever $\iota = +$ or $\overline{\psi} < \overline{\psi}^*$, then for sufficiently small $\nu \ll_{\overline{\psi}} 1$, the linearized equations exhibit Landau damping and enhanced dissipation.\footnote{\emph{Added in proof}.
+The very recent work~\cite{zelati2022orientation} has now achieved enhanced dissipation in the above regime.} See~\cite{chaturvedi2021vlasov} and~\cite{bmv1} for analogous theorems in the Vlasov--Poisson--Landau and two-dimensional Navier-Stokes settings.
 In our setting, the key difficulty seems to be to perturb the Penrose condition to positive viscosity.
 For this purpose, one requires Landau damping estimates for the viscous operator $\p_t f + \bp \cdot \nabla_x f - \nu \Delta_p f$ which appear to be unknown.
 This corresponds to stable-in-$\nu$ mixing estimates for shear flows with critical points.